ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/advertise_amp_stories.md

 ---
-$title: Advertise in AMP Stories
+$title: Advertise in Web Stories
 $order: 3
-description: 'AMP Stories are a full-screen tappable experience that immerses readers in the content.
+description: 'Web Stories are a full-screen tappable experience that immerses readers in the content.
 Advertising with AMP Story ads allows for seamless and disruption-free ...'
 formats:
   - stories
 author: CrystalOnScript
 ---

-AMP Stories are a full-screen tappable experience that immerses readers in the content.
+Web Stories are a full-screen tappable experience that immerses readers in the content.
 Advertising with AMP Story ads allows for seamless and disruption-free integration into the user’s journey, keeping them engaged and delighted by the platform.

 ##Ad Placement
-Unlike AMP web pages, where the amount and location of ads is designated by the placement of multiple [`amp-ad`](../../../documentation/components/reference/amp-ad.md) components, AMP Stories rely on a single  [`amp-story-auto-ads`](../../../documentation/components/reference/amp-story-auto-ads.md) component to dictate ad quantity and placement.
+Unlike AMP web pages, where the amount and location of ads is designated by the placement of multiple [`amp-ad`](../../../documentation/components/reference/amp-ad.md) components, Web Stories rely on a single  [`amp-story-auto-ads`](../../../documentation/components/reference/amp-story-auto-ads.md) component to dictate ad quantity and placement.

 The [`amp-story-auto-ads`](../../../documentation/components/reference/amp-story-auto-ads.md) extension is a wrapper around the [`amp-ad`](../../../documentation/components/reference/amp-ad.md) component that dynamically inserts one or multiple ads while the user consumes the story content.
 To ensure the best user experience:

-1. Ads are pre-rendered by the AMP Stories runtime, then inserted.
+1. Ads are pre-rendered by the Web Stories runtime, then inserted.
 This guarantees that the users will never be shown a blank or unloaded ad.

 2. Ad density is optimised with content ratio to prevent oversaturation.
 The [`amp-story-auto-ads`](../../../documentation/components/reference/amp-story-auto-ads.md) extension decides when and where to insert ads as the user progresses.